blackfisk-tech/vstx-data-table/README.md

 </template>
 <script>
 import DataTable from 'vstx-data-table'

 /*
-   Due to a limtation of how we built this component.
-   Importing AsyncComputed & VueWorker into your main.js file or into your data-table component is required.

-   We are actively working on a work-around to prevent this from being required to use this component.
-   This bug was introduced when we added support for data-sets with 25k+ records.
-*/
-import AsyncComputed from 'vue-async-computed' import VueWorker from 'vue-worker'

-Vue.use(AsyncComputed)
-Vue.use(VueWorker)

-/*
   Due to the how we built this component, you will have to call